Billie Holiday’s Philadelphia

 The walking tour ends at the Attucks Hotel (distance: 0.7 miles).

-The stops include the Academy of Music, Billie Holiday Walk of Fame plaque, and sites of the Fantasy Lounge and South Broad Street USO.
+The stops include the Academy of Music, Billie Holiday Walk of Fame plaque, and sites of the Fantasy Lounge and South Broad USO.

 We also stop at hotels where Lady Day stayed, including the hotel where she and her husband, Louis McKay, were arrested.
 The arrest is depicted in the biopic United States vs. Billie Holiday.